scottyzen/woonuxt/README.md

 1. Import the repository as a Vercel project.
 Nuxt is detected automatically.
 2. Set `GQL_HOST` and `NUXT_IMAGE_DOMAINS` in **Settings → Environment Variables**.
-3. Leave the Output Directory override disabled.
+3. Do not override the output directory in the Vercel dashboard; `vercel.json` publishes the generated `.output/public` directory.
 4. Deploy.

 WooNuxt deliberately has no `.nvmrc` or `package.json#engines` entry.
 Use the current Node.js version supported by your host rather than adding a pin unless your own customization has a documented compatibility requirement.